 and let me not be put to shame in my hope!
 (Ps 119)

 till he has established justice on the earth;

 and the coastlands wait for his law.
 (Isa 42:4)

 Days before the Babylonians destroyed it, the glory of Yahweh quit the Temple.
 Now his glory will again fill the building (Ezek 43:1-4).
 “This is the place of my throne and the place of the soles of my feet, where I will dwell in the midst of the children of Israel forever.”
 God’s house and the king’s house will be one, because the king himself is God.

 all flesh shall come to worship before me,

 declares the LORD.
 (Isa 66:23)

 “Will God indeed dwell on the earth?”
 Solomon exclaimed.
-“Behold, the heaven and the heaven of heavens cannot contain you – how much less this house that I have built.”
+“Behold, the heaven and the heaven of heavens cannot contain you – how much less this house that I have built!”
 (I Ki 8:27) The ‘heaven’ was the space containing the sun, the moon and the twelve planets, within the envelope of water whose frozen remains we call the ‘Oort Cloud’ (Gen 1:14-16, Ps 148:4).
-It was created as God separated the waters below from the waters above and thereby stretched the heaven out (Gen 1:7f, Job 9:8 Isa 42:5, Jer 10:12).
-The ‘heaven of heavens’ was the space beyond, what we would call the universe.
+It was created as God separated the waters below from the waters above and thereby stretched out the heaven (Gen 1:7f, Job 9:8 Isa 42:5, Jer 10:12).
+The ‘heaven of heavens’ was the space beyond, what we call the universe.

 and its inhabitants, like grasshoppers;